 students why it is important to know the pattern core.
 (It is the

 element that is repeated to make a pattern.)

-Demonstrate how to create a repeating pattern using the applet, Creating, Describing, and Analyzing Patterns to Recognize Relationships and Make Predictions: Making Patterns.
+Demonstrate how to create a repeating pattern using the applet, Creating, Describing, and Analyzing Patterns.

 Engage students in identifying the pattern core.

 Have students work in pairs to create patterns using the applet.

 If you have only one computer in the classroom, the other